nandhinishankarl/Nandhini_Portfolio/README.md

 - Scraped the info box from wikipedia for all Disney Films
 - Made use of the ‘BeautifulSoup’ python library for scraping portions of the webpages
-- Saved data in the form of a csv file and cleaned it using the ‘pandas’ library.
+- Saved data in the form of a csv file and cleaned it using the Python's pandas library.
 - Visualized top ten grossing films using Python's matplotlib library in the form of a bar graph.
 - The Lion King was the highest grossing Disney film till date